Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ---

+## Path Traversal

+Path Traversal aims to access files and directories stored outside the web root folder.
+By manipulating variables that reference files with “dot-dot-slash" (../) sequences and its variations, or by using absolute file paths, it may be possible to access arbitrary files and directories stored on a file system including application source code or configuration and critical system files.
+You should note that access to files is limited by system operational access control (such as locked or in-use files on the Microsoft Windows operating system).

+---

+## Policy

+A policy is the set of rules enabled on a given application.
+It may also refer to a Compliance Policy, Library Policy or Remediation Policy.

+---

 ## Policy File

 A **policy file** contains all the **rulepacks** to use in the **engine** along with some configuration information.

+---

+## Preflight

+Preflight is a message sent to the Contrast UI by agents in **Assess** mode.
+The Contrast UI responds with a message indicating which traces should be sent to Contrast UI.
+This is an optimization step to prevent the Contrast UI from having to process duplicate traces.

+---

+## Probe

+An **attack event** that looks like an attack, but didn't touch any vulnerable code in the protected application, is displayed in the Contrast UI as a Probe event.

 ---